minxingzhang/minxingzhang.github.io/_pages/about.md

 ### News

+- [10/2025] One paper was awarded as the distinguished paper by ACM CCS 2025.
 - [05/2025] One paper was accepted by ACM CCS 2025.
 - [04/2025] Our TMLR paper was invited by ICLR 2025 for presentation.
 - [10/2024] One paper was accepted by TMLR.